microsoft/Azure-Kinect-Sensor-SDK/src/python/k4a/docs/building.md

 1. In a command line terminal, install the k4a python library via pip.
    Replace <k4a*.whl> with the name of the wheel file.
       pip install <k4a*.whl>

+Once installed, the user can "import k4a" in their python code.